jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_gridscontent.md

 ## Tree view

-If available, this provides for the option of displaying the left most column of the Spotlight grid as a hierarchical tree structure.
-Use this icon to toggle between a simple text string list and the hierarchical tree structure.
+Display the left most column of the Spotlight grid as a hierarchical tree structure.
+The images below show the same first column of a table in the two formats: a simple text string and a hierarchical tree structure.

-The first column in a Spotlight grid may show data as a simple text string or (if available) a hierarchical tree structure.
-If the data can be shown in both formats, you can choose which view to use.

-To show or hide trees in tables

-Toggle tree view on/off
+Toggle the tree view on/off.
+Not all grids have this option.

-The images below show the same first column of a table in the two different formats.

  {% include inline_imageClient.html file="pane_grid_treeno.png" alt="Sample Grid no Tree" %}
  {% include inline_imageClient.html file="pane_grid_tree.png" alt="Sample Tree" %}